 - Android 8 (Oreo)/LOS 15 (/e/-0.x-O branch).

-No - we’re in beta stage at the moment.
-The system is pretty usable , but we would still suggest you use it at your own risk!
+No - we are in beta stage at the moment.
+The being said the system is pretty usable , but we would still suggest you use it at your own risk!

 We had to change our name for legal reasons as explained here.

 /e/ is a textual representation of our “e” symbol which means “my data is MY data”.